Yueran-Wang-Warwick/ST422-Team-3/client_meeting_q2_uncertainty.md

 Uncertainty 3: Long-run homogeneity and non-climatic influences

 Changes in observing practices (e.g. station/network characteristics, instrumentation, local environment) could induce non-climatic influence that affect the precise magnitude of long-run change.
-However, this issue is more likely affect the exact size of estimated shirts than to reverse the direction of change.
+However, this issue is more likely affect the exact size of estimated shifts than to reverse the direction of change.